 - East Coast US: 4pm (EST)

-Pokémon Go's Easter Eggstravaganza event detailed, including new 2km Egg list
+Pokémon Go's Easter Eggstravaganza event details - new Egg list, bonus Stardust and Candy explained

 Here's what changes during the Easter event: